Apply for a disabled person's bus pass

 - a copy of your letter from the DVLA giving notice of long-term refusal or withdrawal of driving licence on medical grounds

-- full award letter for personal independence payment (PIP) where you have been awarded at least 8 points or more for the PIP "Moving Around" or "Communicating Verbally" activities (let us know if you receive 8 points or more for other categories)
+- full award letter for personal independence payment (PIP) where you have been awarded at least 8 points or more for the PIP "Moving Around" or "Communicating Verbally" activities (let us know if you receive 8 points or more for other categories) An evaluation of the page that displays your points per category is required.

 - audiology evidence demonstrating severe hearing loss – 70-95 dB OR registered with HCC Deaf Services as Deaf (BSL British Sign Language)